astro-informatics/harmonic/docs/examples/Normal_gamma/Example_code/index.rst

 Cross-Validation
 ==========================
-The cross validation step allows Harmonic to copute the optimal hyper-parameter configuration for a certain class of model for a given set of posterior samples.
+The cross-validation step allows **Harmonic** to compute the optimal hyper-parameter configuration for a certain class of model for a given set of posterior samples.

 There are two main stages to this cross-validation process.
 First the MCMC chains (in this case from emcee) are configured